Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Multi-Sketch Comfetch

 The Central Server aggregates the $\{g_i^\ell\}_{\ell=1}^L$ across all $i\in[N]$.
 We describe the procedure for updating the weight of a fixed layer $\ell$.
 For each $i\in [N]$, the server computes

 The server takes an average over the $\mathcal{G}(g_\ell)$ to compute a stochastic gradient of $f(R^\ell W_t^\ell)$ with respect to $W_t^\ell$.
 That is,

-The remainder of the model update follows the error-feedback and momentum scheme of \texttt{FetchSGD} \citep{rothchild2020fetchsgd}.
+The remainder of the model update follows the error-feedback and momentum scheme of \texttt{FetchSGD} \cite{rothchild2020fetchsgd}.
 Error-feedback allows for the correction of error associated with gradient approximations.
 In the case of $\texttt{FetchSGD}$, error-feedback corrects the error associated with a taking a sketch and unsketch of the gradients.
 In the case of \texttt{Comfetch}, we are correcting the error associated with using $\nabla_{W_t^\ell}f(R^\ell W_t^\ell)$ as an approximation of $\nabla f(W_t^\ell)$.
-The reader is encourage to consult the work of Karimireddy et al. and Stitch et al. for further details on error-feedback for SGD-like methods \citep{karimireddy2019error,stich2018sparsified}.
+The reader is encourage to consult the work of Karimireddy et al. and Stitch et al. for further details on error-feedback for SGD-like methods \cite{karimireddy2019error,stich2018sparsified}.

 \textit{Remark.} We subtly avoided the point that the recovery matrix $R_i^{\ell}$ as described is recursively determined by the initial input.
 Therefore, our sketched weights will not be represented as simple linear transformations of the original weights.
-However, since the client will clearly be determining gradients through an \texttt{autograd}-like library, this will not pose an issue anyways.
-In our convergence theory, we rectify this issue by assuming that each client trains only on a single data point, which is not far from practical settings, where the local datasets are often small \cite{kairouz2019advances}.
+However, since in practice the client will clearly be determining gradients through an \texttt{autograd}-like library, this will not pose an issue.

-If the client chooses to upload the gradients contained within $g_t^\ell$ in a predefined manner (for example, in the order the sketches were transmitted), then the central server will know which gradients correspond to which sketch, and thus will be able to compute equation \ref{multirecovery} without any additional information.
-Thus, the total communication cost is $\mathcal{O}(kcd)$, which in the single-sketch $k=1$ scenario, is a strong improvement over the usual uplink cost of $\mathcal{O}(d^2)$ and even cheaper than the download cost.\\ \textit{Remark.} The complexity of computing $R_i^\ell W_t^\ell x^{\ell-1}$ is $\mathcal{O}(2kcd+k)$, since the client must individually compute $H_i^\top H_i W_tx_t^{\ell-1}$ for all $i\in [k]$ to determine the median coordinates.
-This may not be cheaper than the usual $\mathcal{O}(d^2)$ matrix-vector multiplication of the original layer, but this is not so relevant to us since computational power of the client is not an important feature of federated learning.